blackholeorbit/nullbit/information.md

 ![kitteh!](https://github.com/blackholeorbit/nullbit/blob/main/cat.jpg "a title")

 At first glance it just looked like an ordinary picture, but I noticed the monitor in the background.
-Was there any information to gleen from that?
+Was there any information to glean from that?

 ```